Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

 ## Overview

-This section will cover how to navigate files and directories in your computer through the terminal.
+This section will cover how to check your current location, how to see the list of files and directories in your computer through the terminal.

 ### Step 1: Determining Your Current Location